Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: GW signal

+Since our primary goal is to compare the relative performance of different TDI combinations, the specific normalization constants adopted in these GW models do not affect the final conclusions.
+The relation between the dimensionless energy density spectrum $\Omega(f)$ and the one-sided power spectral density (PSD) $S(f)$ is given by~\cite{PT_value}

+where the Hubble constant is taken as $H_0 = 67.4\,\mathrm{km\,s^{-1}\,Mpc^{-1}} \simeq 2.2 \times 10^{-18}\,\mathrm{Hz}$.
+Figure~\ref{fig:GW}(b) illustrates the characteristic features of the power-law and PT signals in terms of the energy density spectrum.
+The sensitivity curves shown in this panel are obtained by converting those presented in Fig.~\ref{fig:GW}(a) into the corresponding energy density representation.

-For the purpose of calculating the GW average response and sensitivity curves, a flat power spectral density (PSD) of the SGWB is introduced here.
-Such an isotropic flat SGWB is equivalent to white noise covering all frequencies at once~\cite{SGWB}.
-As depicted in Fig.~\ref{fig:flat_PSD}, the time-domain signal is generated by employing the PSD in the frequency domain and adding random phase information.
+For the purpose of calculating the GW average response and sensitivity curves, a flat PSD of the SGWB is introduced here.
+Such an isotropic flat SGWB is equivalent to white noise covering all frequencies at once~\cite{LISA_Sensitivity}.
+As depicted in Figs.~\ref{fig:GW}(c) and (d), the time-domain signal is generated by employing the PSD in the frequency domain and adding random phase information.
 In the subsequent computations, the SGWB corresponding to the six polarizations are all generated.
 We will elaborate on this in detail in Sec.~\ref{subsec:Sensitivity}.
+For a more concise presentation of the results, we primarily consider the tensor and vector modes.
+Specifically, the tensor mode consists of both $h_+$ and $h_\times$, while the vector mode includes both $h_X$ and $h_Y$.
+This selection allows for a clearer comparison of different polarization sensitivities in our analysis.